temporalio/temporal/docs/worker-versioning.md

 temporal task-queue describe --task-queue my-tq --select-build-id $OLD_BUILD_ID --report-reachability
 ```

-Note: Set `OLD_BUILD_ID` to your previous default version, or to the empty string if your previous default was unversioned.
+Note: If your previous default was unversioned, replace `--select-build-id $OLD_BUILD_ID` with `--select-unversioned` in the above command.
-If you omit the `--select-build-id` flag, results for the current default Build ID will be returned.
+If you omit the `--select-*` flags, results for the current default Build ID will be returned.

 ### 8. Decommission the previous versioned worker